 13.1 The Clerk will minute all Council and Committee meetings.
 The minutes will record the names of the members who attended the meeting and record, in the event of a vote, how each individual member voted.
 They will be circulated among members of the Council or Committee at least three clear working days before its next meeting for approval.
 If they are approved as a correct record of proceedings of the meeting, the Lord Provost or Convener of the meeting will sign them.

-14. Council Questions
+14. Reports to Council and Executive Committees